 Unfortunately, although we at Cross Border Legal Solicitors endeavour to anticipate the work required in advance for each case, based on information provided at the beginning of the matter, the firm reserves the right to charge for any extra work that may not be reasonably anticipated.
-This applies where a fixed fee is quoted for a standard application i.e. not complex human rights case.
+This applies where a fixed fee is quoted for a standard application i.e. a non complex human rights case.
 Some examples are:

 - Unexpected circumstances in your immigration history, personal circumstances, or financial status that we were not aware of at the outset;

 - Delays in obtaining the information requested;

 - Information provided is inaccurate, out of date, inadequate or requiring translation; or where there are short deadlines.

 The costs quoted here do not include Disbursements: